ZEG4L/PBApp/README.md

 #For Testing

 Three files are up for testing, PbInfoParse, PbReadSpreadSheet and PbServer Comments are in respective files to help with testing
+#Testing Results and next Iteration
+The functions worked as intented, however there is a paywall for using AWS.
+We are considering refactoring code to Anvil because its free.
+Removed requirements: Flask
+Added requirements: Anvil
+Possible 2.0 features: Separation of phone/email, user selected number of callees.